AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 Free Tier

-- AI Applyd: 100K tokens, ATS scoring, resume builder, a handful of auto-applies.
+- AI Applyd: 10K starter tokens, ATS scoring, resume builder, and the full AI toolkit.
+Applies are on the paid plans.
 Full platform preview.

 - Simplify: Generous free tier for autofill, but the paid memory tier gates the useful AI pieces.